Nanofus/novel.js/DOCUMENTATION.md

 - `debugMode` - True or false.
 If true, the hidden items list is shown to the player the same way as the regular inventory.
 - `inventoryHidden` - True or false.
 If true, the inventory is always hidden.
 Can be overridden on a scene-by-scene basis.
+- `choicesHidden` - True or false.
+If true, all choices are hidden from the user.
 - `alwaysShowDisabledChoices` - True or false.
-If true, choices with unmet requirements are always shown.
+If true, choices with unmet requirements are always shown (except if `choicesHidden` is true).
 - `saveMode` - `text` or `cookie`.
 See [Saving](#saving).
 - `showSaveButtons` - True or false.
 If true, the saving and loading buttons are shown, otherwise they are hidden.
 - `floatPrecision` - How many significant digits printed floats should have, used to prevent JavaScript's handling of floats from causing strange values.